DaniloCeesar/managero/README.md

 1. `git clone https://github.com/DaniloCeesar/managero.git` — clone this repository into a new directory;
 2. `cd managero` — change the current directory to this project source code;
 3. `npm install` — install the dependencies from `package.json` file into `node_modules` folder;
-4. `npm run build` — generate the code for production environment into `dist` directory.
+4. `npm run build` — generate the static assets for production environment;
+5. `npm run preview` — locally preview the production build.

 ## 👥 Attributions